INSIEME-Energy/architecture/docs/index.md

 This document is organized as follows:

 1. [Introduction and goals](./introduction-and-goals/introduction-and-goals.md).
 Includes the background, business goals, essential requirements and roles.
+2. [Reference Models](./reference-models/reference-models.md).
+Includes the reference models of the INSIEME deployments.
+3. [Meta-Level Operating Services](./meta-level-operating-services/meta-level-operating-services.md).
+Includes the Meta-Level Operating Services.
-2. [Glossary](./glossary/glossary.md).
+4. [Glossary](./glossary/glossary.md).
 Includes domain terms and acronyms.
-3. [Reference Models](./reference-models/reference-models.md).
-Includes the reference models of the INSIEME deployments.

 <!-- {{ collections.all | eleventyNavigation: "/" | eleventyNavigationToHtml: navigationOptions }} -->